What Are Marketing Funnel Metrics - Beginner’s Guide

 1. Conversion Rates

 Conversion rate indicates how many of your leads or prospects have converted compared to the total number of interactions.
+Through effective conversion rate optimization strategies, businesses can analyze user behavior, identify bottlenecks, and implement data-driven improvements to increase these conversion rates across their marketing funnel.

-For example, suppose you drove 1000 traffic into your sales funnel landing page.
-Out if these, 20 of them went on to accept your offer.
+Out of these, 20 of them went on to accept your offer.
 This means, your conversion rate here is 2%.

 Having a low conversion rate means you have to improve your marketing approach, either the copy, the offer, or sometimes the design.